47402 views | 94 | Last updated on Oct 18, 2023 Guns

 The federal government does not maintain a general registry of handgun or rifle ownership.
 They only require registration of firearms covered by the National Firearms Act (like short-barreled shotguns, machine guns, silencers, etc.).
 This law is in Title 26, Chapter 53, Section 5861 of the U.S. Code.

-The Bureau of Alcohol, Tobacco, Firearms, and Explosives has published this brochure [PDF] with information about the best practices for transfers of firearms between private sellers.
-It suggests using ATF form P 3312.8, Personal Firearms Record, to record the purchase of a firearm.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) has published a brochure with information about the best practices to follow when transferring firearms between private sellers.

 The ATF suggests using ATF form P 3312.8, Personal Firearms Record, to record purchases and sales of firearms.

 Under federal law, private sales are prohibited across state lines.
 These laws are in Title 18, Chapter 44, Section 922(a)(3) and (a)(5) of the U.S. Code.